kellyjonbrazil/jello/README.md

 | Arch linux            | `pacman -S jello`                                                             |
 | MacOS                 | `brew install jello`                                                          |

+> Debian and Fedora packages are currently in process.
+Stay tuned!

 See the [Jello Packaging](https://kellyjonbrazil.github.io/jello-packaging/) site for MSI packages and binaries.

 ### Usage